alterj07/EchoPro/README.md

-# EchoPro - 80s Music Quiz App
+# EchoPro - Personalized Music Quiz App

-A React Native app that tests your knowledge of 80s music through an interactive quiz experience.
+A React Native app that tests your knowledge of music from your formative years (ages 15-40) through an interactive quiz experience.

 ## Features

-### 🎵 80s Music Quiz
+### 🎵 Personalized Music Quiz
+- **Age-Based Music Selection**: Quiz features top songs from when you were 15-40 years old
 - **Daily Quiz Limit**: Users can answer up to 20 questions per day
-- **Random Song Playback**: Each question plays a random 80s song for 10-30 seconds
+- **Random Song Playback**: Each question plays a random song for 10-30 seconds
 - **Multiple Choice**: 4 song title options plus an "I don't know" option
 - **Interactive Feedback**: Visual feedback for correct/incorrect answers
 - **Progress Tracking**: Real-time progress updates during the quiz